Givental's non-linear Maslov index on lens spaces: Introduction

 \begin{cor}\labell{cor2} Let $(W^{2n}, \omega)$ be a compact monotone symplectic toric manifold.
 Write the moment polytope as $\Delta = \{\, x \in \mathfrak{t}^{\ast} \text{ , } \langle \nu_j,x \rangle + \lambda \geq 0 \text{ for } j=1,\cdots,d\,\}$, where $d$ is the number of facets and $\nu_j \in \mathfrak{t}$ are vectors normal to the facets and primitive in the integer lattice $\mathfrak{t}_{\mathbb{Z}} = \text{\emph{ker}} \, (\text{\emph{exp}} \colon \mathfrak{t} \rightarrow \mathbb{T}^n)$.
 Suppose that, for some $k \in \mathbb{N}$, $\sum_{j=1}^d \nu_j \in k \, \mathfrak{t}_{\mathbb{Z}}$.
 Then there is a rescaling $a \omega$ of the symplectic form such that the prequantization of $(W,a\omega)$ admits a non-trivial monotone quasimorphism with the vanishing property, and so is orderable and contains a non-displaceable pre-Lagrangian toric fibre. \end{cor}

-Note however that the link with discriminant points is lost in the reduction process.
+Note however that the link with discriminant points seems to be lost in the reduction process.
 Therefore, it is not clear if it is possible to use these induced quasimorphisms to obtain the applications (other than orderability) listed in Corollary \ref{cor1}.

 The original idea of the construction of Givental's non-linear Maslov index in $\mathbb{RP}^{2n-1}$ is as follows.
 Given a contact isotopy $\{\phi_{t}\}_{t \in [0,1]}$ of $\RP^{2n-1}$, one associates to it a 1-parameter family of functions $f_t \colon \RP^{2M-1} \rightarrow \R$, for some large $M$, so that critical points of $f_t$ of critical value zero correspond to discriminant points of $\phi_t$.
 In order to detect intersections of $\{\phi_{t}\}$ with the discriminant one then analyzes the changes in topology of the sublevel sets $A_t = \{f_t \leq 0\}$.
 This is done by studying the \emph{cohomological index} of these sets, i.e.\ the dimension of the image of the homomorphism $H^{\ast}(\RP^{2M-1}; \mathbb{Z}_2) \rightarrow H^{\ast}(A_t;\mathbb{Z}_2)$ induced by the inclusion $A_t \hookrightarrow \RP^{2M-1}$.
 The non-linear Maslov index of $\{\phi_t\}_{t \in [0,1]}$ is then defined to be the difference between the cohomological indices of $A_0$ and $A_1$.
 The key difference in the construction for lens spaces is in the properties of the cohomological index.
 In the case of projective space the cohomological index satisfies \emph{subadditivity} (the cohomological index of a union $A \cup B$ is not more than the sum of the cohomological indices of $A$ and $B$) and \emph{join additivity} (the cohomological index of an \emph{equivariant join} is equal to the sum of the cohomological indices of the factors).
-The proofs of both properties use the fact that the cohomological ring of projective space is generated by the class in degree one, and thus they do not go through in the case of lens spaces.
+The proofs of both properties use the fact that the cohomology ring of projective space is generated by the class in degree one, and thus they do not go through in the case of lens spaces.
 However we show that weaker versions of the subadditivity and join additivity properties also hold in the case of general lens spaces, and are enough to define the non-linear Maslov index and prove the properties listed in Theorem \ref{theorem: main}.